Joshi-Ketaki/joshi-ketaki.github.io/_teaching/fall-teaching.md

 location: "New Haven, Connecticut"
 ---

-Incharge of the compiler module.
+Responsible for the compiler module.
-1. Help onboarding for newer teaching fellows.
+1. Assist new teaching assistants with their onboarding.
-2. Overlook distribution of the compiler module which reused the toy compiler assignment from Spring 2022.
+2. Supervised distribution of the compiler module, which reused the toy compiler assignment from Spring 2022.
-3. Proctor and grade examinations.
+3. Proctored and graded examinations.